Types of Term Deposit

 Some banks provide the option of a sweep-out facility where the amount above a particular balance in a Savings Account is automatically converted to a Fixed Deposit.
 This helps the Savings Account earn more interest.

 You can create your Fixed or Recurring Deposit Asset through an HDFC Bank Savings Account.
-New customers create an FD/RD by opening a new Savings Account; existing HDFC Bank can create their Fixed Deposit / Recurring Deposit by clicking here.
+New customers create an FD/RD by opening a new Savings Account; existing HDFC Bank customers can create their Fixed Deposit / Recurring Deposit by clicking here.

 Looking to open a Term Deposit?
 Click here to get your Fixed Deposit asset today.

-*Terms and Conditions apply.
+*Disclaimer: Terms and Conditions apply.
 The information provided in this article is generic in nature and for informational purposes only.
 It is not a substitute for specific advice in your own circumstances.